Laurie1990/python-api-challenge-1/README.md

 * Southern Hemisphere - Cloudiness (%) vs. Latitude      r-squared  0.39
 * Northern Hemisphere - Wind Speed (mph) vs. Latitude    r-squared  0.07
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude    r-squared -0.41

+Some observable trends based on this data:

+* Temperature decreases as you move north from the equator in the Northern Hemisphere in strongly linear fashion
+* Temperature decreases as you move south from the equator in the Southern Hemisphere in a weak linear fashion
+* In the Northern Hemisphere Humidity is very weakly correlated to increase as you increase in latitude
+* In the Southern Hemisphere Humidity is weakly correlated to decrease as you move south in latitude
+* Cloudiness is not correlated to latitude in the Northern Hemisphere
+* Cloudiness is weakly correlated to decrease as you move south in latitude in the Southern Hemisphere
+* Wind Speed is not correlated to latitude in the Northern Hemisphere
+* In the Southern Hemisphere, Wind Speed is weakly correlated to increase as you move south in latitude